Our team is made up of a diverse group of individuals who have been actively involved in the arts for a number of years;

 Dwayne has been musician/vocalist for more than 35 years.
 He brings with him a rich resume of experience in the music industry and a long list of local connections within the industry.
 He is a self-taught pianist, keyboardist, guitar player and songwriter gifted with the ability to play by ear.
 During his early years as a musician he co-founded and co-managed the groups “Friends” and “Master Jam” and performed before large audiences as opening acts for a myriad of national artists such as Millie Jackson, James Brown, and Sybil.
 Dwayne has an intimate knowledge of what it takes to make it as a performing artist.
 For a period of 10 years Dwayne also assisted in the daily operations and create jingles for his wife’s advertising firm, AdVox Design and Production Studio.

 Dwayne retired as a San Antonio Fire Department EMS Lieutenant after 33 years of service.
 Along with his long time profession in civil service, he dedicated himself to the position of minister of music for Rising Star Baptist Church in San Antonio for nine years.
 In 2000 he became a member of True Vine Baptist Church where he immediately began contributing to True Vine’s Music ministry in a number of capacities, including serving as a keyboard player as well as organizing and instituting many of the processes and procedures practiced by the Sound Ministry.
-Dwayne currently serves as Minister of Music for True Vine and has served proficiently in the position for the past thirteen years.
-As Minister of Music he is charged with managing ministry operations as well as training and direction of the teen, youth and adult choirs, as well as the teen and adult praise teams and the youth and adult music ministries.
-Dwayne has brought the contemporary to the traditional and has led the True Vine choir to a brand status among San Antonio’s most recognized gospel choirs.
+Dwayne served as Minister of Music for True Vine and served proficiently in the position for seventeen years.
+As Minister of Music he managed ministry operations as well as training and direction of the teen, youth and adult choirs, as well as the teen and adult praise teams and the youth and adult music ministries.
+Dwayne brought the contemporary to the traditional and led the True Vine choir to a brand status among San Antonio’s most recognized gospel choirs.

 ALISA CLARIDY, Vocal Directions by Alisa Claridy .
 (Guest instructor .
 Vocal Artist .
 Musical Theater) Watch for special workshops by Claridy throughout the year